Upper Lusatia: Mountains and rivers

 The highest elevations of the German part of Upper Lusatia are in the Zittau Mountains (Lusatian Ridge), part of the Lusatian Mountains forming the border with the adjacent Bohemian region in the south, which today belong to the Czech Republic.
 The highest peaks of the Zittau Mountains are the Lausche at 792.6 mand Hochwald at 749 m.
 The adjacent Lusatian Highlands comprise the Landeskrone (420 m), Löbauer Berg (448 m), Kottmar (583 m), Czorneboh (561 m), Bieleboh (499 m), and Valtenberg (587 m).
-However, the highest point of historic Upper Lusatia is the Tafelstein (Tabulový Kámen) in the Polish part, located at 1123 m on the eastern slopes of the Smrk (Tafelfichte) in the Jizera Mountains (Isergebirge), the border tripoint of Upper Lusatia with the historical region of Lower Silesia to the east and Bohemia to the south.
+However, the highest point of historic Upper Lusatia is the Tafelstein (Tabulový Kámen) in the Polish part, located at 1123 m on the eastern slopes of the Smrk (Smrek) in the Jizera Mountains, the border tripoint of Upper Lusatia with the historical region of Lower Silesia to the east and Bohemia to the south.

 All major rivers in the Upper Lusatia flow from south to north.
 In the west, the Pulsnitz at Königsbrück (the "Gate to Upper Lusatia" on the Via Regia trade route) formerly marked the border with the Meissen lands of the Saxon Electorate.
 The Spree river has its source in the Lusatian Highlands in the far south of the country and flows through Bautzen.
 The Lusatian Neisse has formed the German-Polish border since 1945.
 The river rises in the Czech Jizera Mountains, enters Upper Lusatia near Zittau, flows through Görlitz/Zgorzelec and leaves the country at Bad Muskau for Lower Lusatia.
 Most of the smaller rivers are called -wasser (water), often in combination with the name of a village which the stream flows through.
-The eastern border of Upper Lusatia with Lower Silesia is marked by the River Kwisa, who flows past Lubań (Lauban) and continues north towards the Silesian lands into the Bóbr river.
+The eastern border of Upper Lusatia with Lower Silesia is marked by the River Kwisa, who flows past Lubań and continues north towards the Silesian lands into the Bóbr river.

 The central hilly Gefilde (Pahórčina) landscape between Kamenz and Löbau was especially well suited for agriculture and is still very profitable.
 In the 19th century, in the northern part of Upper Lusatia, in the east on both sides of the Neisse river and around Hoyerswerda large quantities of brown coal were found.
 Especially the digging in open pits has destroyed large parts of the old cultural landscape.
 Currently the Nochten pit south of Weißwasser and Turów near Bogatynia in the Polish part are still active.
 Many of the old coal mines have been restored since the 1970s, especially after 1990, when particular attention was paid to revitalize the landscape.
-The newly formed lakes are already named and advertised as the Lusatian Lake District (Lausitzer Seenland).
+The newly formed lakes are already named and advertised as the Lusatian Lake District.